DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Methods

 \subsection{Encoding and Temporal Position}

 We begin by linearly projecting each node's input feature vector to a hidden dimension $d$, and add learnable temporal positional encodings:

 This produces $Z \in \mathcal{R}^{N \times d \times L}$, which is then passed through a stack of transformer layers.
 Even though the temporal model is a GRU/temporal block later, giving each step a distinctive “timestamp vector” helps the spatial encoder condition on phase (e.g., rush hour vs midnight) so it can form time-aware spatial contexts.
-Learned encodings can also absorb dataset-specific periodicities beyond simple sinusoids.